Maleficent: Mistress of Evil: Visual effects

 The visual effects were provided by The Moving Picture Company and Mill Film, which was supervised by Jessica Norman, Damien Stumpf, Brian Litson, Ferran Domenech, and Laurent Gillet, with Gary Brozenich serving as the Overall Supervisor.

-According to Brozenich, the majority of the film’s effects were for the enormous battle sequences taking place in and around Castle Ulstead and Queen Ingrith's creation, a mix of fairy dust and iron which turns into a red powder-like substance that destroys the creatures in the film, and is brilliantly realized on-screen as explosions of red smoke in the sky.
+According to Brozenich, the majority of the film's effects were for the enormous battle sequences taking place in and around Ulstead's castle and Queen Ingrith's creation, a mix of fairy dust and iron which turns into a red powder-like substance that destroys the creatures in the film, and is brilliantly realized on-screen as explosions of red smoke in the sky.

 When visualizing the film, Director Joachim Rønning pictured the red dust bombs exploding over Berlin during World War II.
 The wings for Maleficent—who had three different looks, were created with CG effects in post-production, but the simulated flying was completed during principal photography.
 He and the team were determined to make all the flying sequences look as effortless and real as possible, while keeping the actors safe.
-The actors wore a tuning fork rig that attached to the actor’s hips and was controlled by operators off set.
+The actors wore a tuning fork rig that attached to the actor's hips and was controlled by operators off set.
 This gave the actors the ability to hover and dive, which makes the action look very fluid and natural.